kyuridenamida/Education-Week-MM/README.md

 ## Scripts
 - `localtest.sh` tests `main.cpp` with seed 1 to 100 and store the logs for each test case.
 - `run.sh exec_file input_file` is for testing `exec_file` with `input_file`.
 The log will be stored into `./log/` and `./output` by default.
 You can change the directory by specifying `LOG_DIR` and `OUTPUT_DIR`.
-- `input_generator.sh` generates input files of seed 1 to 100 to `test_inputs/` directory.
+- `input_generator.sh` generates input files of seed 1 to 100 to `./test_inputs/` directory.
 - `generate_submittable_code.sh` generates the auto formatted code for main.cpp and save as `frozen.cpp`.
-- `recent_log.sh` is just a useful command to see the results for recent localtest.
+- `build_result_from_log.sh log_dir` converts all raw logs in `log_dir` into a structured csv file.
-- `build_result_from_log.sh` converts a raw log into a structured csv file.
+- `recent_log.sh` is just a useful command to build a structured csv file for the recent local test.
-- `csv_builder.py` is a faster way to build structured csv file, but no longer used due to its low flexibility.
+- `csv_builder.py log_file` is a faster way to build structured csv file, but no longer used due to its low flexibility.